3a1b2c3/SkippingStones/README.md

 ## TODOs:
 ### Things still missing or bad:
-* Fix the physic/simulation code currently using a dummy

 * 3d ui is difficult to use, maybe add a slider

 * 2d ui needs some design